 We analyze the political stability social security reforms which introduce a funded pillar (a.k.a. privatizations).
 We consider an economy populated by overlapping generations and intra-cohort heterogeneity, which introduces a funded pillar.
 This reform is efficient in Kaldor-Hicks sense and has political support.
 Subsequently, agents vote on abolishing the funded system, capturing the accumulated pension wealth, and replacing it with the pay-as-you-go scheme, i.e. “unprivatizing” the pension system.
 We show that even if such reform reduces welfare in the long run, the distribution of benefits across cohorts along the transition path implies that “unprivatizing” social security is always politically favored.
 We conclude that property rights definition over retirement savings may be of crucial importance for determining the stability of retirement systems with a funded pillar.

-This paper was originally started as a part of MODELLING project, but with the time, it evolved into a heterogeneous agents framework with ex ante heterogeneity in terms of endowments and preferences.
+This paper was originally started as a part of MODELLING project, but with the time, it evolved in terms of research question.
+Now, it has a new theoretical setup, and it features heterogeneous agents framework.

 Undergoing a large structural shock, labor markets may become less inclusive.
 We test for this thesis analyzing the behavior of adjusted gender wage gaps in a wide selection of transition countries.
 We estimate comparable measures of adjusted gender wage gaps for a comprehensive selection of transition countries over a period spanning nearly three decades.
 We combine these estimates with measures of labor market reallocation in transition economies to uncover the relation between worker flows and the gender wage gap.
 Results indicate that in periods of reallocation, the adjusted wage gaps increase.
 Distinguishing between flows according to their contribution to structural transformation reveals the distinctive role paid by separations from the state-owned manufacturing sector, usually leading to greater adjusted gaps.
 The emerging new sectors in the economy tend to be more inclusive in the short run, associated with a lower adjusted gender gap.
 In the medium run, the adverse effect of greater separations from the old sector is even more pronounced, while the emergence of the new sector is less relevant.